benjaminsnorris/bennorris.org/_posts/2021-08-14-angrily-pounding-metal.md

 ---
 title:          #48: Angrily pounding metal
 date:           2021-08-14 19:54:00-0700
-summary:        In this update, I share challenges with psychiatric medication, family struggles, and work changes.
+introduction:   In this update, I share challenges with **psychiatric medication**, **family struggles**, and **work changes**.
 I might not have handled things in the best way, but it definitely could have been worse.
 category:       mental-work-health
 tags:           mental-health
 ---